DisarmRAG: Stealthy Retriever-Centric Poisoning to Disable Self-Correction in Retrieval-Augmented Generation (Extended Version): Introduction

 \section{Introduction}

-Modern large language models (LLMs) achieve remarkable performance across a wide range of tasks \cite{jiang2024survey, hui2024qwen2, lewkowycz2022solving}.
-Despite their success, LLMs are also well known for their hallucination behaviors \cite{huang2025survey}, which generate fabricated content.
-Such unreliability limits their deployment in critical domains, including healthcare \cite{singhal2023large} and law \cite{chalkidis-etal-2022-lexglue}.
+Large language models (LLMs) have demonstrated remarkable capabilities across diverse tasks, yet they remain limited by outdated knowledge and hallucinations.
 Retrieval-augmented generation (RAG) \cite{lewis2020retrieval,izacard2023atlas} has emerged as a promising paradigm to mitigate these limitations.
-By integrating external knowledge, RAG enables LLMs to generate more reliable responses.
-A key component of RAG is the \textit{retriever} \cite{izacard2022unsupervised}, which encodes both user queries and documents from an external knowledge base \cite{thakur2021beir, chen-etal-2021-finqa}.
-The retriever identifies documents that are most relevant to the input query.
-These retrieved documents are then combined with the query to guide the LLM in producing grounded responses.
+By integrating external knowledge, RAG enables LLMs to generate more reliable and up-to-date responses.
+A typical RAG system comprises two main components: a \textit{retriever}~\cite{izacard2022unsupervised, thakur2021beir, chen-etal-2021-finqa} that searches an external knowledge base for relevant information, and an LLM that synthesizes this retrieved context with the user query to generate the final response.

 Although RAG systems enhance LLMs with external knowledge, their deployment introduces new attack surfaces.
-Prior work \cite{zou2024poisonedragknowledgecorruptionattacks, zhang2025benchmarking, liang2025graphrag, ben2024gasliteing} demonstrates the effectiveness of misleading the system to give attack-chosen outputs through injecting malicious content into the knowledge base.
-Specifically, these attacks craft plausible but misleading passages that would induce the LLM to output the wrong answer.
+Prior work \cite{zou2024poisonedragknowledgecorruptionattacks, zhang2025benchmarking, liang2025graphrag, ben2024gasliteing} has demonstrated that RAG systems can be compromised by injecting malicious content into the knowledge base.
+These attacks craft plausible but misleading passages that induce the LLM to output attacker-chosen answers, achieving attack success rates exceeding 80\% in controlled settings.

-\textbf{Self-Correction Ability of LLMs.} While these attacks are effective against naive RAG systems, they often underestimate the self-correction ability (SCA) of LLMs.
-We observe that prior works are impractical, as they overlook the fact that modern LLMs are typically deployed with diverse system prompts \cite{liu2023pre, kojima2022large, madaan2023self}, under which the effectiveness of their attacks \textit{varies significantly}.
-For instance, when the output format is not restricted (e.g., ``No fixed output format is required.'') or when the LLM is explicitly instructed to verify potential falsehoods (e.g., ``Verify all claims made in the provided context.''), the model can effectively identify false information and produce the correct answer.
-In such cases, the SCA of LLMs is \textit{activated}, and the effectiveness of these attacks drops significantly.
-We present details in Table \ref{tab:self-correction-results-pre}.
-Under specific configurations, the attack success rate drops significantly from 82.3\% to 22.3\% on average among LLMs.